michaelroth1/mitoSoft.Razor.Logging/README.md

 ![Screenshot](ConsoleExample.png)

-An example configuration in the appsettings.json file is shown below:
+An example configuration for the file Logger in the appsettings.json file is given below:

 ```c#
     /*